Eban-Covarrubias/Lab_3_CSSandAgileIntro/README.md

-# Lab 2 - Starter
+# Click this link to see the site!
 https://eban-covarrubias.github.io/HTMLandDevToolsDemo/